CreoDAMO/OmniAuthor-Pro-2025/ReadMe.md

 ## 📝 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file.
+This project is licensed under the Apache 2.0.
+License - see [LICENSE](LICENSE) file.

 ## 🆘 Support